Johann-Hermann Meier

 Johann-Hermann Meier (10 June 1921 – 15 March 1944) was a German Luftwaffe military aviator during World War II, a fighter ace credited with 77 enemy aircraft shot down in 305 combat missions.
 All of his victories were claimed over the Eastern Front.

 On 15 March 1944, Meier was killed in a takeoff accident after his Focke-Wulf Fw 190 collided with another Fw 190 while taxiing at the Luftwaffe base in Florennes, Belgium.
 He was posthumously awarded the Knight's Cross of the Iron Cross on 16 December 1944.

-Career

-On 12 October 1942, Meier was posted to 1.
+Early life and career

+Meier was born on 10 June 1921 in Kronprinzenkoog, at the time in the Province of Schleswig-Holstein within the Weimar Republic.
+He joined the military of service of the Luftwaffe and following flight and fighter pilot training in October 1942, Meier was posted to 1.
 Staffel (1st squadron) of Jagdgeschwader 52 (JG 52—52nd Fighter Wing) fighting on the Eastern Front.
 The Staffel was subordinated to I. Gruppe (1st group) and had moved to Pitomnik Airfield, approximately 15 km west of Stalingrad, on 22 September.
 At the time, his commanding officer of 1.
 Staffel was Oberleutnant Friedrich Bartels while the Gruppe was headed by Hauptmann Helmut Bennemann.

-On 10 June 1943, the Staffelkapitän (squadron leader) of 3.
-Staffel of JG 52 was killed in action.
-In consequence, Meier was transferred from 1.
-Staffel and temporarily given command of 3.
-Staffel until Hauptmann Erich Schreiber assumed command on 15 July.
+World War II

+World War II in Europe had begun on Friday 1 September 1939 when German forces invaded Poland.
+On 6 December 1942, II.
+Gruppe of JG 52 had reached an airfield at Rossosh on the Eastern Front.
+Here on 18 December, Meier claimed his first aerial victory when he shot down an Ilyushin Il-2 ground-attack aircraft.
+Meier claimed his second aerial victory almost one and a half month later.
+The Gruppe had moved to an airfield at Kursk on 26 January 1943.
+Here on 1 February 1943, Meier claimed another Il-2 ground-attack aircraft destroyed.

+The Gruppe was moved to the combat area of the Kuban bridgehead on 5 April 1943 where it was based at an airfield at Taman where Meier claimed his third aerial victory on 28 April, a Yakovlev Yak-1 fighter.
+Following the German defeat at Stalingrad and Soviet advance in Voronezh–Kharkov offensive, I. Gruppe was moved to Anapa located on the northern coast of the Black Sea near the Sea of Azov on 16 May.
+For his achievements as a fighter pilot, Meier was awarded the both classes of the Iron Cross (Eisernes Kreuz).